-When I developed a palate that begged for hot and spicy in my late 20′s..I started adding sriracha or chili garlic sauce to my semi-soft boiled egg salad.
+When I developed a palate that begged for hot and spicy, in my late 20′s..I started adding sriracha or chili garlic sauce to my semi-soft boiled egg salad.
 Both make it even more amazing than it already is.,.IF you like hot and spicy.
-You can leave out the hot sauce if you like because this egg salad is the best..in my opinion..with or without it.
-You can also hard boil your eggs, but that would take away the oozing part of the yolk which becomes part of the dressing – the true twist and secret to its greatness.
+You can leave out the hot sauce if you prefer, because this egg salad is the best..in my opinion..with or without it.
+You can also hard boil your eggs, but that would eliminate the oozing part of the yolk which becomes part of the dressing – the true twist and secret to its greatness.

 Why not add more cholesterol – like BACON?
 The lettuce makes it healthy, right?